-Use quality canine shampoo and conditioner, and a washcloth to claean around the face.
-Their hair should never be cut to the body or too short because they will lose insulation.
+Use quality canine shampoo and conditioner, and a washcloth to clean around the face.
+You should never cut their hair too short because they will lose insulation.

 As you're grooming, check the dog's body for signs of infection or bumps and report any abnormalities to your veterinarian at the next checkup.

 The German Spitz, like many other toy breeds, is more of a reactive dog than a proactive one.
 So, they do not seek out unfamiliar people or situations if they can be avoided.
 Instead, the German Spitz may yap around strangers or other pets.

 Children will love the playful and energetic Spitz, but the same is not inherently true for your pet.
 Since these are small dogs, they can be easily overexcited by children, especially those that have not been taught how to handle a canine.

 As you introduce your furry friend to a child, pay close attention to the dog's body language.

 Body Language to Look Out For in Pet/Child Interactions

 German Spitzes may love to bark, but this doesn't often communicate complex emotions to us.
 Instead, we have to rely on the animal's body to tell us how it's feeling.
 The body language of many human emotions mimics that of a dog, such as tense muscles to show anger.
 Though, there's one emotional signifier that humans do not have: a tail.